3MFConsortium/spec_production/3MF Production Extension.md

 ![component.png](images/alternatives.png)

 The \<alternatives> element group provides a way to specify alternative representations of a given model.
-For example applications that do not require a high resolution of the representation migt use a lower resolution to perform their job.
+For example, a 3MF with a low resolution object MAY be accepted by an application for previewing purposes but it MAY be rejected by a production printer.

 When this is used in conjunction with [the 3MF Secure Content Extension](https://github.com/3MFConsortium/spec_securecontent/blob/master/3MF%20Secure%20Content.md), some of those models might be protected with encryption and consumers might use an alterative representation were they have access.

 When several alternative representations, include the one in the root model, the consumer MAY decide which representation to choose from the ones that has rights.

 The producer MUST generate a 3MF file with no ambiguity for the consumer.

 ### 4.2.2.1 Alternative